evafroehlich/website/contact.md

   <section id="privacy" class="privacy-section reveal-on-scroll">
     <h2 class="privacy-title">Data Protection &amp; Privacy Compliance</h2>
     <p>
-      By visiting my website, minimal browser metrics and system logs are stored temporarily on the server side to ensure operational safety and content delivery.
+      To ensure operational safety and content delivery, minimal browser metrics and system logs are temporarily stored on the server side when you visit my website.
 I do not store any personal identification data, use external analytics trackers, set tracking cookies, or transmit user parameters to third-party services.
     </p>
   </section>